SamSteffen/Portland_Housing_Prices/README.md

 ![ZipEncoding](https://github.com/SamSteffen/Portland_Housing_Prices/blob/main/Robin_Updated_Images/DummiesEncoding_ML.png)

-### Problems and Adjustments to the Model
+## Problems and Adjustments to the Model
 - Ran the model without scaling data, got the same exact r score.
-- Ran a model with encoded zip codes and no lat/long, and no scaled data and got r score of 46.
+- Ran a model with encoded zip codes and no lat/long, and no scaled data and got an r score of 46.
 - Using the get dummies or hot one encoding isn't going to work for lat/long because we'll get a column for individual occurrences of them, so that would be 1000's of columns.
 I'm not sure how to handle that.
 - Our data for price, bed, bath, and lot size is heavily skewed so this could be a reason the models so low, also not sure how to handle that.
 - Created a random forest regression model with PCA, got a .561 r score, Spearman correlation of .75, and pearson correlation of .75 (not sure exactly what those mean for the random forest models) but could be good?

-### Model Building
+## Model Building
 Split into target and features, split into test and train set using the standard 75/25 split.

 ![ModelSplit](https://github.com/SamSteffen/Portland_Housing_Prices/blob/main/Robin_Updated_Images/Updated_ModelSplit.png)